snt-arg/robot_suite/docs/GettingStarted/docker.md

-# Docker
+# 🐳 Docker

+For this project, we are making use of Docker Compose to ease the build and start of containers.
+The `docker-compose.yml` file is/will be composed of services, where each service is targeted for each robot platform.

+This project uses **Docker Compose** to simplify building and running containers for different robot platforms.

+The main configuration file is `docker-compose.yml`, which defines a separate **service** for each supported robot platform.

-!!! warning
+!!! note

-    This is still not up to date!

-A `Dockerfile` is provided for using this suite within Docker.
-This makes it easy to test and use without the need of installing any dependency on your computer nor even install ROS2.
-Additionally, a `docker-compose.yml` is also available to streamline the execution of the bringup and any other component that will come in the future.
+    Currently, only the **Tello** robot platform is supported.

-## Usage
+## 🚀 Getting Started

 !!!
 Danger "Important"

-    To make sure that you have GUI support, run the following command once `xhost +local:docker`.
+    If you want to use GUI applications inside Docker (e.g., visual tools like RViz), run the following command once before starting any containers:

+    ```bash
+    xhost +local:docker
+    ```

-### With Docker Compose (Recommended)
+### Using Docker Compose (Recommended)

 !!! info